gavesh-uhh/smallcode/README.md

 **smallcode** is a local-first agentic  harness.
 It is specifically made for Small Language Models (8B-9B) Qwen 3.5/Gemma4/etc..

 ## To Do
+- [ ] Centralize temperature values to a explicit file for easier tweaking
 - [ ] Much Needed Code Cleanup
 - [ ] Add support and tuning for other models
 - [ ] Add support for other tools
 - [ ] Add support for other operating systems
+- [ ] Get started on Docs (thinking behevior, function calling behevior)

 ## Features